smithclay/lambdium/readme.md

 #### Suggested Reading

-The function interacts with the [headless Chromium](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) process using the [Chrome Remote Debugger Protocol](https://chromedevtools.github.io/devtools-protocol/)—not Selenium.
+The function interacts with  [headless Chromium](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) process using [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/).
+This is highly experimental and not all chromedriver functions will work.

-Since this Lambda function is written using node.js, it uses the CRDP client library for node.js called [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface).
+Since this Lambda function is written using node.js, it you can run almost any script written for [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver).

 #### Installing dependencies

-The headless chromium binary is too large for Github, you need to fetch it here.
+The headless chromium binary is too large for Github, you need to fetch it using a script bundled in this repository.
 [Marco Lüthy](https://github.com/adieuadieu) has an excellent post on Medium about how he built chromium for for AWS Lambda [here](https://medium.com/@marco.luethy/running-headless-chrome-on-aws-lambda-fa82ad33a9eb).

 ```sh
     $ ./fetch-dependencies.sh